bbaserdem/FlowGenius/README.md

 - [ ] **Task 10**: Documentation and demo script

 *Current Status: 2/10 tasks complete* ✅ ✅ ⏳ ⏳ ⏳ ⏳ ⏳ ⏳ ⏳ ⏳

+## Support

+- **Issues**: GitHub Issues for bug reports and feature requests
+- **Discussions**: GitHub Discussions for questions and community support
+- **Documentation**: See the `docs/` directory for detailed guides

+---

+Built with ❤️ for lifelong learners who value privacy and local-first software.